Mackemania/BetterPortals/README.md

 ## Installation
-1. Download the scoretp datapack from [here]() (Somewhat modified to suit this project) and add to the datapack folder in your save file
+1. Download the scoretp datapack from [here](https://github.com/Mackemania/BetterPortalsDP/releases) (Somewhat modified to suit this project) and add to the datapack folder in your save file
-2. Download the betterportalsdp file and add that too the folder as well
+2. Download the betterportalsdp datapack from [here](https://github.com/Mackemania/BetterPortalsDP/releases) and add that to the folder as well
 3. type /reload on the minecraft save
 4. Done